 Aside from hiring a wardrobe stylist and solid hair and makeup professionals—and, of course, a top-notch photographer—you will want to prepare yourself for the actual posing that happens during a headshot session.
 Some photographers are hands-on when it comes to positioning actors, but others are less so.
 It’s in your best interest to be prepared—to practice different positions and poses at home so that you can have a relaxed and successful session.

 Here are nine tips on how to pose for your headshots:

 1. Rehearse your facial expressions.

 Chances are that you will be doing a variety of facial expressions on the day of the shoot.
-You want to rehearse a variety of smiles—a big smile, a three-quarter smile, a half smile, and a closed-mouth smile.
-Perhaps this sounds a bit tedious, but, upon practicing in the mirror, or using your phone camera, you will see what types of smiles look most natural on you.
+You want to rehearse a variety of smiles: a big smile, three-quarter smile, half-smile, closed-mouth smile.
+Perhaps this sounds a bit tedious, but upon practicing in the mirror or using your phone camera, you will see what types of smiles look most natural for you.
 Use your acting skills to make those smiles authentic.
-Be on the lookout for too much squinting around the eyes, too much wrinkling of the nose/forehead, etc.
+Be on the lookout for too much squinting around the eyes, too much wrinkling of the nose and forehead, etc.

-You will also want to rehearse your serious, more “dramatic” facial expressions.
+You will also want to rehearse serious, more “dramatic” facial expressions.
 Again, use your acting skills!